Cloud service

 Environment variables are automatically loaded from local files.
 But in order to use them in your code, you need to generate a file with the types of the variables:

-calljmp generate
+calljmp service generate

-import { Service } from './service'
+import { CloudService } from './service'

-development: c.env.DEVELOPMENT,
+development: this.context.development,

-export default service
+export default new AppCloudService()

 Security and trust